fehler/ux-foundations/ux-foundations-outline.md

 Introduction
 ------------

 Why UX?
 Why now?
+Why me?

+Almost a decade ago I co-authored a book on [Web Standards Design](https://amzn.to/2HgsYt3) with my Standardistas partner-in-crime, Nicklas Persson.
+It was the missing textbook we needed for my teaching at Belfast School of Art.

+Things have moved on – as they inevitably do in our industry – and, once again, I’m looking for a textbook.
+This time one that introduces the fundamentals of User Experience (UX) design, from research right through to designing, building and testing.

-This is an expansion of article number one and the later articles on UX strategy.
-It’s designed to set the scene and
+The introduction should be an expansion of article one in my Adobe XD series.
+It’s designed to set the scene and stress the importance of UX design in the here and now.

-It’s about competitive advantage, why design-driven companies deliver higher profits, etc. The rise of the Chief Design Officer (CDO).
+It’s about competitive advantage, why design-driven companies deliver higher profits, the rise of the Chief Design Officer (CDO), etc..

+The introduction should also highlight who the book is targeted at: anyone studying UX (stress that it's been thoroughly road-tested on my students at Belfast School of Art); anyone moving into UX.

-Perhaps references some of Adobe’s statistics that explain why design is being embraced by industry and why user experience, in particular, is driving and disrupting industry.
+/* Perhaps references some of Adobe’s statistics that explain why design is being embraced by industry and why user experience, in particular, is driving and disrupting industry. */

 - - -

 Chapter 1: Research
 -------------------

 Above all, this first section is about aligning everything you do with users’ needs.
 It’s about the ‘U’ in UX.
-This section is critical…
+This section is critical.

 In this section I’ll outline a number of different user research methods, tools that readers can use to inform their design.
 We might also include links to downloadable worksheets so that the book feels rounded.